 Then there’s resonance, starting frequency (where the filter sweep starts), stop frequency (where it stops) and the rate which is how quickly the sweep happens.

-So you can see you get a massive set of tools to play with and you can create a huge range of sounds from subtle auto-wah like effects to full-on signal crushing distortions and everything else in between.
+So you can see you get a massive set of tools to play with and you can create a huge range of sounds from subtle auto-wah-like effects to full-on signal-crushing distortions and everything else in between.

 Granted not everyone may need such a broad palette to play with and some may find this amount of options intimidating at first but EHX kindly includes some guide settings in the user manual so you can always use these as a starting point and play from there.

-As this is an analogue pedal you won't be able to save any presets.
+As this is an analog pedal you won’t be able to save any presets.
 Synth sounds are very common requirements on gigs these days and this means spending time programming them beforehand or adjusting settings in between songs if you need to.

 But in my experiences with this pedal, I’ve been able to set a go-to synth sound before I start a session or gig and stick with it so it’s only been a minor set back.